sperez8/redis-proxy-server/README.md

 ## Summary

 The purpose of this repository is to play with concurrency and caching in the context of a web app.
 The proxy server offers caching abilities on top of a redis database.
+Multiple parallel concurrent requests can be made to the cache (see [Architecture](#architecture) for more details).
-In particular the cache evicts the last recently used key given a configurable capacity and keeps keys cached for a configurable expiry time.
+In particular, the cache evicts the last recently used key given a configurable capacity and keeps keys cached for a configurable expiry time.

 To make a query, using the following URL: